mattlevine22/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 Welcome!
-I am a graduate student in computing and mathematical sciences at Caltech.
-My work focuses on improving the prediction and inference of physical systems by blending machine learning, mechanistic modeling, and data assimilation techniques.
+I am a Postdoctoral Fellow at the Eric and Wendy Schmidt Center at the Broad Institute of MIT/Harvard.
+My work focuses on improving the prediction and inference of biological and physical systems by blending machine learning, mechanistic modeling, and data assimilation techniques.
 I aim to build robust, unifying theory for these approaches, as well as develop concrete applications.
 I have worked substantially in the biomedical sciences, and enjoy collaborating on impactful applied projects.

-I expect to graduate in May 2023, and am actively seeking full-time positions at the intersections of machine learning, dynamical systems, and biomedical sciences.
-Please feel free to email me if you have open positions for which I would be a good fit!

 I am always interested in developing new collaborations.
 If you think our work is complementary, please send me a message!

+Updates:

+- August 2023: I co-organized a [minisymposium at ICIAM 2023 on randomized machine learning](https://iciam2023.org/registered_data?id=00831).

+- May 2023: I recently graduated with a PhD in computing and mathematical sciences at Caltech.